zander1268/custorama/README.md

 The data for this project was sourced from a [Olist database provided to Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) containing information on 99,441 online transactions from 96,096 unique customers.
 Transactions included in the data ranged 773 days, from 2016-09-04 to 2018-10-17.

-Joining files from the database created a dataframe where rows correspond to unique transactions with the necessary features for CLV modeling; a unique customer identifier, transaction time-stamp, and the monetary value of the transaction.
+Joining files from the database created a data frame where rows correspond to unique transactions with the necessary features for CLV modeling; a unique customer identifier, transaction time-stamp, and the monetary value of the transaction.

 Less than 3% of customers in the data ordered more than once which created a significant class imbalance for the modeling techniques used.
 In a business setting, the 3% repurchase rate is very low.
 Despite the class imbalance the model was able to achieve very accurate predictions for the number of purchases in the future.
 The class imbalance could pose more of an issue predicting monetary value.
 I validated that the monetary value model was highly accurate on a small subset of the data that provided transactions in multiple periods.
 Given the constraints of a time based train and test split, I wasn’t able to validate the model on the 97% of users who only purchased once.
 To deal with the class imbalance, you could subset the data to include only users who purchased more than once but with the goal of producing a scalable app that works for most businesses, I decided to include all customers.
 I assumed that most businesses don't have this degree of class imbalance and managers will prefer to return predictions for all their customers.

 ## Methods
 CLV is the present value of all future cash flows of a current customer.
 Given the application of the model, calculating the value of a customer n periods into the future, we'll estimate a customer's probability of being alive n periods of time in the future and use this parameter to discount the product of frequency and monetary value of their purchases.
-Thus the forumla becomes CLV at time T = (Transactions per Period X Average Value Per Transaction X Probability of Being Active at Time T).
+Thus the formula becomes CLV at time T = (Transactions per Period X Average Value Per Transaction X Probability of Being Active at Time T).

 Many CLV formulas will also consider margin in the calculations.
 For the purposes of this project, because I didn't have access to product margin information I didn't include it.

-I used a heirarchical modeling approach to estimate each of these three elements of CLV.
+I used a hierarchical modeling approach to estimate each of these three elements of CLV.
 This approach combines the BG/NBD model as proposed by [Fader, Hardie and Lee](http://www.brucehardie.com/papers/bgnbd_2004-04-20.pdf) with a Gamma-Gamma model of monetary value proposed by [Fader and Hardie] in follow up to their work on the BG/NBD model.
 Data preparation and modeling was done with the Lifetimes package [Copyright 2015, Cameron Davidson-Pilon](https://lifetimes.readthedocs.io/en/latest/).

-### Data preperation with Lifetimes
+### Data preparation with Lifetimes
 The BG/NBD and Gamma-Gamma model fitters in Lifetimes require data structured into a [recency-frequency-monetary_value matrix](https://lifetimes.readthedocs.io/en/latest/Quickstart.html#the-shape-of-your-data).
 Helpfully, the package provides utility functions for easily transforming raw transaction data into the required format with these features.
 - Index (ID): unique customer identifier (unique to table)
 - Frequency: represents the number of repeat purchases the customer has made.